SergeyTotmakov/Game-Night-Roadwork/Readme_ENG_NR.txt

 "a" or "4" - left
 "d" or "6" - right

-IMPORTANT:
-For the correct operation of the game, the folder with the program must contain the RECORD.txt file.
-If this file is not available, you need to manually create it and write 1 character in it - "0".
 If you want to end the game early, you should do it through a special button.

-SUPPORT:
-chwundinecreator@gmail.com

 Game development completed 22.11.2024